How to analyze material flows using process mining techniques

 • Purchase Order 123456

-• was received by Christophe
+• Received by Christophe

-• on 11-Aug-2021 at 16:45:32 GMT
+• On 09-Aug-2023 at 16:45:32 GMT

-• from Bluecrux
+• From Bluecrux

-• for 2 printer cartridges and 3 reams of paper
+• For 2 printer cartridges and 3 reams of paper

-• for delivery on 18-Aug-2021
+• For delivery on 16-Aug-2023

-• to the Bluecrux office in Mechelen
+• To the Bluecrux office in Mechelen

-In the process mining world, the key information is the Case ID (PO123456), Activity ID (Issue PO, Receive PO) and Time Stamp (20210811 12:26:31 and 20210811 16:45:32).
-The rest of the information is descriptive and can be used for filtering.
-For example, an analysis can be performed on only those purchase orders issued by Trevor.
-Important information that can be mined from the transactions is the process time.
-In this case 16:45:32-12:26:31, or 4.316944 hours, is the process time from sending the PO to receiving the PO.
+In the process mining world, the key information is: the Case ID (PO123456), Activity ID (Issue PO, Receive PO) and Time Stamp (20210811 12:26:31 and 20210811 16:45:32).
+You can use the remaining information, which is descriptive, for filtering.
+For example, you can perform an analysis on only those purchase orders issued by Trevor.
+Among other things, it’s possible to mine process time information from the transactions.
+In this case: 16:45:32-12:26:31, or 4.316944 hours, is the process time from sending the PO to receiving the PO.

 Source: (13) SAP Process Mining by Celonis – Frictionless Procurement – YouTube